vicsz/saa-c03-study-notes/README.md

 - **Database Engines**: Supports MySQL, PostgreSQL, MariaDB, Oracle, and SQL Server.
 - **Amazon RDS Custom for Oracle**: Provides access to underlying Oracle instance settings for advanced configuration.
 - **Aurora**: An AWS-designed database that offers compatibility with MySQL and PostgreSQL, featuring serverless scaling, global distribution, and efficient cloning capabilities.
-- **RDS Event Notification**: Alerts users about changes to the database infrastructure.
+- **RDS Event Notification**: Alerts users about changes to the database infrastructure (but not data in the tables themselves).
 - **RDS Proxy**: Manages database connections, improving scalability and security.
 - **Read Replicas and Multi-AZ Deployments**: Enhances database performance and availability.
 - **Auto-scaling**: Automatically adjusts storage capacity based on demand.
 - **Backup Options**: Includes automated backups, cross-region backups, snapshot backups, AWS Backups, and replication to a standby database for comprehensive data protection.